-No Name ' Conditions of use , .
-Specific requirements of Chapter II of this Annex • Minimum current (A or mA).
+No Name Description Conditions of use Key parameters Specific requirements of Chapter II of this Annex 1 Head-only electrical Exposure of the brain to a current generating a All species.
+Slaughter, Minimum current (A or mA).
 Point 4.

-encephalogram (EEG).
-Simple stunning. and other situations.
+stunning generalised epileptic form on the electro- encephalogram (EEG).
+Simple stunning. depopulation and other situations.
 Minimum voltage (V).
 Maximum frequency (Hz).
 Minimum time of exposure.
-Maximum stunto-stick/kill interval(s).
+Maximum stun- to-stick/kill interval(s).
 Frequency of calibration of the equipment.
 Optimisation of the current flow.
 Prevention of electrical shocks before stunning.
 Position and contact surface area of electrodes.
-Body electrical stunning current generating at the same time a generalised epileptic form on the EEG Slaughter, depopulation and other situations.
+2 Head-to- Body electrical stunning Exposure of the body to a current generating at the same time a generalised epileptic form on the EEG and the fibrillation or the stopping of the heart.
+Simple stunning in case of slaughter.
+All species.
+Slaughter, depopulation and other situations.
 Minimum current (A or mA).
 Minimum voltage (V).
 Maximum frequency (Hz).
 Minimum time of exposure.
 Frequency of calibration of the equipment.
 Optimisation of the current flow.
 Prevention of electrical shocks before stunning.
 Position and contact surface area of electrodes.
-Maximum stunto-stick interval(s), in case of simple stunning(s).
+Maximum stun- to-stick interval(s), in case of simple stunning(s).
+Point 5.
 3 Electrical Exposure of the entire body Poultry.
 Minimum current Point 6.

-waterbath generalised epileptic form on the EEG and possibly the fibrillation or the stopping of the heart through a waterbath.
-Simple stunning except depopulation and other situations.
-(A or mA).
-Minimum voltage (V).
-Maximum frequency (Hz).
-Frequency of calibration of the where frequency is equal to or less than 50 Hz. equipment.
+waterbath to a current generating a Slaughter, (A or mA). generalised epileptic form on the EEG and possibly the depopulation and other Minimum voltage fibrillation or the stopping of the heart through a situations.
+Maximum frequency (Hz). waterbath.
+Simple stunning except where frequency is equal to Frequency of calibration of the equipment.
 Prevention of electrical shocks before stunning.
 Minimising pain at shackling.
 Optimisation of current flow.
 Maximum shackle duration before the waterbath.
 Minimum time of exposure for each animal.
 Immersion of the birds up to the base of the wings.
-Maximum stunto-stick/kill interval(s) for frequency over 50 Hz(s).
+Maximum stun- to-stick/kill interval(s) for frequency over 50 Hz(s).